miguelbper/flash-select/README.md

 # Install uv if you don't have it yet (from https://docs.astral.sh/uv/)
 curl -LsSf https://astral.sh/uv/install.sh | sh

-# Move to the project directory.
-Install (dev) dependencies
+# Move to the project directory and install (dev) dependencies
 uv sync

 # Run benchmark